ernsheong/jonlinblog.com/source/about.html.markdown

 Welcome!
 My name is Jonathan Ern Sheong Lin, and this is my personal site where I blog about life, software, and Christianity.
 I live in Petaling Jaya, Malaysia.

-I am a University of California, Berkeley alum with degrees in [EECS](http://www.eecs.berkeley.edu/) and Physics.
-In March 2015, I joined [BAE Systems Applied Intelligence](http://www.baesystems.com/ai) as a Software Developer working to protect and enhance business operations in the connected world.
+I am currently a front end Software Developer at [BAE Systems Applied Intelligence](http://www.baesystems.com/ai) where I work on complex front end applications that help combat financial crime.

 Previous working experiences: